Monday, 28 January 2019

 16 But this is what was spoken through the prophet Joel:

 Next, we must note the time reference in this passage.
-It says that God will pour out His Spirit, and that Christians will have dreams etc., “in the last days.”
-The last days here is the period of time that began with the crucifixion-resurrection-giving of the Spirit and will end with the return of Christ.
+It says that God will pour out His Spirit, and that Christians will have dreams etc., ‘in the last days’.
+The last days here is the period of time that began with the giving of the Spirit and will end with the return of Christ.

-To think that God no longer speaks in the prophecies, visions and dreams referred to in this passage also fits poorly with what we know as “salvation history.”
+Furthermore, to think that God no longer speaks in the prophecies, visions and dreams referred to in this passage also fits poorly with what is known as ‘salvation history’.

 This is a term that refers to how God’s overall plan for human beings has unfolded in various ways in different periods of history.